List of Trinity Blood characters: Esther Blanchett

 Esther decides to journey to the Vatican with Abel and Tres to try to understand why so many people had to die, who Dietrich really was and his goals, who Abel really is, and what she wants to do with her life.
 Once they arrive at the Vatican, Esther is accepted into the Ministry of Holy Affairs and becomes a fledgling AX agent.
 A vivid, star-shaped birthmark adorns her side, marking her as Albion's "Star of Hope".
 This mark is later revealed to be proof that she is part of the royal family of Albion.

 She also develops a strong friendship with Ion Fortuna, even offering to let him feed on her after he's sent into a blood lust by Dietrich.
 She blames herself for Abel's apparent death and stays by his casket for several days, not once leaving his side until Mary Spencer consolidates her to visit their dying grandmother.
-In the anime, this was changed to Virgil Walsh, and at first she still refuses to leave, despite learning she is the heir to the throne, but she hears Abel's voice and it gives her the strength to go.
+In the anime, this was changed to Virgil Walsh, and at first she still refuses to leave, despite learning she is the heiress to the throne, but she hears Abel's voice and it gives her the strength to go.
 She is also a witness to Abel's revival by Tres and another battle between Abel and Cain.
 As she watches them battle, she comes to understand that Abel will continue battling Cain for all eternity or until one of them has killed the other, and that he must leave.
 Realizing she can make a difference in the world, Esther faces her destiny and is crowned Queen of Albion.

 In the anime, she has a fairly quiet, timid personality, but is also very emotional.
 In the novels and manga her personality is drastically different; instead of being quiet, she is fairly gung-ho, opinionated, and is irritated or angered quite easily.